fabandmina/fabandmina.github.io/content/blog/spain.en.md

 ### {{< translate "freedom_camping" >}}
 {{< score 4 >}}
 During our previous adventure tracing the Camino de Santiago in Spain, pitching our tent was a carefree affair.
 However, this time around, we adopted a more cautious approach.
 On a few occasions, the police gently reminded us that freedom camping wasn't their cup of tea, although the locals appeared more lenient.
 On the upside, the mountains generously presented numerous picturesque spots for overnight stays, while the beaches occasionally offered refreshing free showers.
+The vicinity of the lakes also presented a good option as this kind of areas were sufficiently remote and bushy to cover our presence from the police patrols.

 And, just as it was during our initial journey, a friendly reminder: beware of the sprinklers!

 ### {{< translate "facilities" >}}
 {{< score 5 >}}
 Fantastic overall!
+Spain is easy to travel by bicycle.

-Abundant drinking water sources, numerous supermarkets with free Wi-Fi (also found at petrol stations and i-sites), several conveniently located bike shops, and well-situated picnic spots.
+Abundant drinking water sources, numerous supermarkets with free Wi-Fi (also found at petrol stations and i-sites), several conveniently located bike shops/stations, and well-situated picnic spots.
 Plus, credit/debit cards are universally accepted without any conditions.

-As for restrooms, while public toilets were not abundant, it's widely accepted to request the use of facilities at cafes, bars, and petrol stations
+As for restrooms, while public toilets were not abundant, it's widely accepted to request the use of facilities at cafes, bars, and petrol stations.

 ### {{< translate "communication_with_the_locals" >}}
 {{< score 5 >}}
 Being our second visit to the country, we had already become acquainted with the locals and nuances of their language.
 This time around, everything went exceptionally smoothly.

+Compared to our last time in Spain doing the Santiago pilgrimage, we felt more connected to the locals this time.
+We still pondered if it was because of the touristic nature of the camino itself, or because the Covid crisis that was still fresh in people's minds.

-In the larger cities, English is commonly spoken.
+Otherwise, in the larger cities, English is commonly spoken.

 ### {{< translate "food" >}}
-{{< score 5 >}}
+{{< score 3 >}}
-Portuguese culinary prowess shines brightly, particularly in the realm of pastries.
-Beyond the renowned *pasteis de nata*, each region boasts its own delectable sweets, seamlessly complementing a steaming cup of coffee.
-Our culinary exploration in Algarve led us to a noteworthy discovery—the *folar de Olhao*, a sweet delicacy generously infused with the warm notes of cinnamon.

-In the art of coffee brewing, Portugal is a maestro, offering a dazzling array of a dozen variations for the discerning palate.
-A handy chart detailing the diverse possibilities proved invaluable in navigating this rich coffee culture.

-Refreshing beverages in Portugal are as diverse as they are delightful.
-Our taste buds reveled in local specialties such as the classic Sagres Beer in Sagres, white and red Port wine in Porto, and Pedras sparkling water sourced directly from the spring in Pedras.

-In the savory department, oversized sardines, the versatile and fantastic potato-based dishes (stews, fried, baked, boiled), and the extraordinary *francesinha* stand out.
-Resembling a French croque-madame, the *francesinha* bathed in a savory sauce surprises with its delicate and delicious taste, despite its unconventional appearance.

-On the whole, Portuguese cuisine, though seemingly uncomplicated, dazzles the palate with its wonderful flavors, owing much to the use of fresh and aromatic ingredients.
-Each dish is a testament to the culinary finesse that elevates simplicity to an exquisite art form.
+Our upgraded [camping stove]({{< link_to "cooking-kit" >}}) elevated our cooking experience, thanks to the accessibility of affordable rubbing alcohol in most supermarkets.

+However, this year brought about a noticeable increase in the prices of fresh produce and a decline in overall quality.
+For instance, in 2021, a kilogram of watermelon cost around 0.50€.
+This time, the same amount of watermelon ranged between 1€ and 1.50€.
+Moreover, organic food was both hard to come by and relatively expensive.

+On the culinary front, we treated ourselves to a few local specialties at restaurants and cafés.
+The hot chocolate and churros combo at the *Valor* café was not only generous but also absolutely delicious.

-#### {{< translate vegetarian_friendly >}} {{< score 3 >}}
+#### {{< translate vegetarian_friendly >}} {{< score 2 >}}
-The traditional Portuguese diet, regrettably, doesn't align seamlessly with what one might consider vegetarian-friendly.
-In tourist hubs, limited vegetarian options were occasionally presented on the menu.
-However, in other locales, we found it necessary to engage with the staff directly, kindly requesting their assistance in crafting a special vegetarian meal tailored to our dietary preferences.
+No surprises in this department.
+Spanish cuisine maintains a strong emphasis on meat and seafood, bridging cultural differences between regions.
+While vegetarian options were more prevalent in larger cities, the choices were still somewhat limited and often fell short of providing a fully satisfying range.

 #### {{< translate what_we_eat >}}

 - Local rice
 - Tomatoes
+- Biwa
-- Potatoes
+- Cheese
 - Cucumbers
 - Watermelons
 - Olive oil
-- Pasteis de nata
-- Salame
+- Digestive biscuits
 - Coffee

 #### ⭐{{< translate fab_favourite >}}

-Sical Espresso Coffee, expertly crafted and richly aromatic coffee, offering a delightful blend of quality beans with a distinct and satisfying taste.
+Hot chocolate and churros from Valor.

 #### ⭐{{< translate mina_favourite >}}

-Folar de Olhao, a sweet delicacy from the Algarve region, characterized by its luscious flavor infused with a generous amount of cinnamon.
+Fresh biwa fruits self-harvested from the tree.